Olex2/help/gui/EN/work/report.md

 One of the really strong points of Olex2 is that it will keep CIF information synchronised throughout the entire solution and refinement process.
 This is quite a tricky thing to do, but if it all works the way it should, it will never be necessary to edit a CIF by hand again.

 ## Merge CIF 1
 This tick-box is included here only for the very rare cases when problems occur in merging CIF data from the refinement program and information obtained by Olex2.
-If this box is ticked, the files that are listed on this line will all be merged with the CIF information.
+If this box is ticked, as is normally the case, the files that are listed on this line will all be merged with the CIF information.
+If anything goes dreadfully wrong here with the construction of the final CIF file, untick this box.
+However, this is really not recommended, and if it ever necessary to untick the box, please send an email describing the problem to **support@olex2.org** so that the issue can be fixed.

 ## metacif
 The **metacif** link opens the file in which Olex2 collects all the information available about the structure.
 It is also possible to open this file using the **Edit CIF Info** button above, and any edits made will take precedence over all other sources of information, as mentioned earlier.
-If anything goes dreadfully wrong here with the construction of the final CIF file, untick this box.
-However, this is really not recommended, and if it ever necessary to untick the box, please send an email describing the problem to **support@olex2.org** so that the issue can be fixed.

 ## Add local/default CIF
 This features allows information from an external CIF file to be added to the CIF file being constructed for the current structure.
-Click **local** if the external CIF file is in the current working folder or **default** to access any of the built-in CIF files of Olex2, e.g., to add diffractometer information.
+Click **local** if the external CIF file is in the current working folder or **default** to access any of the built-in CIF files of Olex2, e.g., to add information for a specific diffractometer.

 # CIF Part 4